A Probabilistic Framework for Estimating the Modal Age at Death: Context and Motivation

 \section{Context and Motivation}

-In recent decades, survival at older ages has improved dramatically, pushing human longevity further than ever before.
-While life expectancy often takes center stage, shifts in longevity are more precisely captured by the modal age at death—the age where the highest number of deaths occur in a population.
-As highlighted by \citet{canudas2008modal}, the modal age at death is a key indicator of population aging and a critical measure of longevity, reflecting the postponement of deaths to older ages under the shifting mortality hypothesis, and providing insights into aging patterns, and lifespan trends, which are essential for accurate demographic forecasting and policy planning.
-However, estimating the modal age at death is challenging due to the discrete nature of mortality data and the inherent variability in mortality patterns \citep{kannisto2001mode, horiuchi2013modal}.
+Life expectancy at birth has long been the standard summary measure of mortality.
+It condenses the entire life table into a single number that is convenient for comparison across time and populations \citep{preston2000demography}.
+Yet, despite its apparent simplicity, its interpretation is not straightforward.
+In a period life table, life expectancy reflects mortality conditions observed during a specific calendar year rather than the actual lifespan of any population \citep{bongaarts2006long}.
+Moreover, it is highly sensitive to changes in mortality at younger ages and aggregates the influence of mortality across all ages.
+As survival improves at older ages, this averaging can mask where mortality improvements actually occur and how they reshape the distribution of deaths \citep{fries2002aging, wilmoth1999rectangularization}.

+The \emph{modal age at death} offers a more robust alternative.
+It identifies the age at which deaths are most concentrated, summarizing the prevailing location of adult mortality \citep{bergeron2015decomposing, canudas2008modal}.
+Unlike life expectancy, the mode is largely unaffected by infant or early-adult mortality and is driven mainly by changes in survival at older ages.
+It therefore provides a clearer picture of longevity improvements associated with the postponement of deaths to later life.
+Accurate estimation of the mode is crucial for studying aging patterns, lifespan variation, and the dynamics of population aging.
+Yet, obtaining precise estimates is not straightforward, as most existing methods either estimate the mode from fitted models or rely on specific mathematical properties of the mode itself \citep{kannisto2001mode, horiuchi2013modal, vazquez2024longevity}.

-Several methods have been proposed to estimate the modal age at death.
-Parametric models, such as the Gompertz, Weibull, and logistic models, have traditionally been used to estimate mortality patterns, with the mode derived analytically from these models.
-These approaches often emphasize adult mortality patterns and provide insights into aging dynamics \citep{kannisto2001mode, canudas2008modal, missov2015gompertz}.
-However, they assume specific functional forms, which may not adequately capture all features of the data.
+A variety of methods have been developed to estimate the mode.
+Parametric models, such as the Gompertz, Weibull, and logistic models, estimate the mode analytically from mortality curves \citep{kannisto2001mode, missov2015gompertz}.
+These models provide insight into adult mortality dynamics but rely on assumed functional forms that may not capture the empirical age-at-death distribution fully.

-Non-parametric approaches have emerged as flexible alternatives, relying on smoothing techniques such as kernel smoothing and splines to estimate mortality rates and the modal age without assuming a specific distributional shape \citep{delwarde2007smoothing, ouellette2011changes, horiuchi2013modal}.
-These methods have been particularly effective in identifying trends in mortality compression and shifting mortality patterns across different populations.

-\citet{canudas2008modal} introduced an analytical framework for studying the modal age at death, focusing on its relationship with life table functions such as \( l(x) \) (survivors) and \( d(x) \) (deaths).
-He derived mathematical expressions to estimate the mode and explored its role in capturing mortality patterns, particularly in the context of the shifting mortality hypothesis.